Net Worth

 Legal Issues

-R. Kelly has faced countless allegations of legal and sexual abuse for more than two decades and paid millions of dollars in lawsuits to women claiming he abused them.
+R. Kelly has faced countless allegations of legal and sexual abuse for more than two decades and has paid millions of dollars in lawsuits to women claiming he abused them.
 These allegations date back as far as 1994, after his marriage to singer Aaliyah went viral, as he lied about her age on the marriage certificate, claiming she was 18 when, in fact, she was only 15, up to the present, where he’s now serving a 30-year sentence for a series of sex trafficking and child abuse crimes.

-Financial Issues
+IRS Issues

 Moreover, it’s not just legal problems Kelly’s faced throughout his career.
-He’s also been in constant financial turmoil, reportedly owing the IRS almost $5 million in back taxes from 2005.
-He made payments to the IRS totaling $2.6 million in 2008 and $1 million in 2011.
-Despite these payments, he still owed the IRS a reported $1.9 million in 2019, and it’s unclear whether this amount has been paid.
+He’s also been in constant financial turmoil, reportedly owing the IRS almost $5 million in back taxes dating back to 2005.

 Child Support